Welcome to the Tresmeer Parish Council website.

-loose and fouling on and immediately in front of residents properties in the Churchtown area.
+The Parish Council has received further complaints about dogs running loose and fouling on, and immediately in front of, residents properties in the Churchtown area.
+This is unnacceptable!

 The dogs in question have been identified and yet again we respectfully request their owners take immediate steps to ensure their dogs are contained on their own property.

-A dog is frequently observed walking alone along the road in Churchtown and sometimes interacting with the recycling bags.
 This dog has also been observed running in and out of the main thoroughfare through the village, which not only endangers the dogs life but could also impact on the safety of others.
-The owners need to be aware that in the event the dog causes an accident they could be liable for costs and at worse prosecution.
+The owners need to be aware that if a dog causes an accident their owner could be liable for costs and, at worst, prosecution.

-We would draw your attention to the Dog Welfare and Enforcement page on Cornwall Councils website where there is a lot of useful information.
-There are specific laws that apply to dogs which owners should adhere to and include the following:
+We would draw your attention to the Dog Welfare and Enforcement page on Cornwall Council's website where there is a lot of useful information.
+Dog Wardens and Enforcement Team members have the authority to issue Public Spaces Protection Orders and Fixed Penalties.

 1. All dogs must be microchipped and listed on a National Register.

-2. You must not let your dog out from your property, on its own at any time.
+2. You must not let your dog out from your property on its own at any time.

 3. All dogs must, when out, wear a collar with a disc containing the owners contact details.